rubyonracetracks/tutorial-rails-rubymn2/06-04-opening_index_search.md

   end
   # rubocop:enable Metrics/AbcSize
 ```
 * Enter the command "test1".
-Now your test should pass, but you're not quite done yet.
+All tests should pass, but you're not quite done yet.

 ### app/assets/javascripts/openings.coffee
 * To allow the "Add conditions" and "remove" buttons to work, add the following code to the end of the file app/assets/javascripts/openings.coffee: